Budibudian17/LaundryKu/README.md

 <div align="center">

-**MIT License** - Feel free to use this project for your own laundry business!
+**MIT License** - Feel free to use this redesign as a reference for your own projects!

 </div>

+### 📝 **Important Notes**
+- This is a **redesign project** for educational purposes
+- All business content and branding belong to **LaundryKu Premium**
+- The original business is not affiliated with this redesign
+- This project demonstrates modern web development practices

 ---